 The original “Santa Barbara Wine Country” restaurant, bouchon santa barbara searches for the freshest, most local ingredients available.
 The wine list features local treasures that complement the seasonal, ingredient-driven…

-A local's favorite, opal restaurant and bar infuses an Eclectic California Cuisine with creative influences from around the World.
-Our chefs use the freshest of ingredients to create dishes inspired by the colorful multi-cultural heritage of…
+A local's favorite, opal restaurant and bar infuses an eclectic California cuisine with creative influences from around the World.
+Their chefs use the freshest of ingredients to create dishes inspired by the colorful multi-cultural heritage of…

 At Jamie Slone Wines our mission is to provide guests an outstanding Santa Barbara wine experience!
 Recent accolades include: Winner: Favorite Winery & Favorite Tasting Room 2019 Santa Barbara News-Press Readers' Choice Awards.
 BEST…